aandresalvarez/athena_client/README.md

 [![SBOM](https://img.shields.io/badge/SBOM-available-blue)](sbom.json)

-A production-ready Python SDK for interacting with the OHDSI Athena Concepts API.
+An unofficial Python SDK for interacting with the OHDSI Athena Concepts API.
 Easily search, explore, and analyze medical concepts without any additional setup.
+Developed by Alvaro A. Alvarez P. (alvaro1@stanford.edu).
+This project is provided as-is, without warranty of any kind.

 > **Looking for advanced concept exploration, mapping, and best practices?**
 > See the [Concept Exploration Guide](CONCEPT_EXPLORATION_GUIDE.md) for a comprehensive tutorial on robust usage, advanced workflows, and real-world examples.